 Examples of violations of this rule: A student activates the fire alarm pull station sounding the fire alarm not for the purpose of alerting the presence of a fire.
-A student starts a fire or creates a flamethrower.
+A student starts a fire, sets something on fire, or creates a flamethrower.

 23. Attempting to commit an act in which is a violation to these student conduct rules or Indiana or Federal law.

-Examples of violations of this rule: Attempting to hit a student but missing.
+Examples of violations of this rule: Attempting to hit a student, swinging but missing.

-24. Agreeing with or assisting another person to violate these student conduct rules or Indiana or Federal law.
+24. Agreeing with, assisting, or encouraging another person to violate these student conduct rules, Indiana or Federal law.

-Encouraging.
-Agreeing with or Assisting other Students to Violate School Rules: the act of verbally, physically, or through other means, encouraging other students to take actions which would violate the rules of the school, the classroom, Indiana or Federal law.
+Encouraging, Agreeing with or Assisting other Students to Violate School Rules: the act of verbally, physically, or through other means, aiding, inducing, encouraging, or causing other students to take actions which would violate the rules of the school, the classroom, Indiana or Federal law.